FourierYe/Advanced-Signal-Processing/lab1/EEE411-lab1-Zhipeng Ye-1926908.md

 ###### Describe and analyze

 When I choose more sampling points, the spectrum become more detailed and accurate.
-On other hand, when $\frac{1}{\triangle T} \le 2 u_{max}$, the signal can't be recovered because It doesn't  correspond to Nyquist–Shannon sampling theorem.
+On other hand, when $\frac{1}{\triangle T} \le 2 u_{max}$, the signal can't be recovered because It doesn't  correspond to the Nyquist–Shannon sampling theorem.

 ---